Automate your UnitTests with GitHub Actions

 As with the second run, the UnitTest execution command is written in the php container

-In this command docker compose exec -i -t php vendor/bin/phpunit please replace php the name of your php container
+In the command`docker compose exec -i -t php vendor/bin/phpunit``php`the name of your PHP containerplease replace

 Now we can finally run the UnitTest